realA10001986/Dash-Gauges/DIY/README.md

 </table>

 Unusable:
-- Simpson model 49 voltmeter 0-250V AC.
+- Simpson model 49 voltmeter 0-250V AC
+- Simpson model 49 ammeter 0-250mA DC

 >How to take apart a Simpson meter: Those meters are very delicate.
 They have tiny sprial springs and other parts which need to be handled with care.
 To take a meter apart in order to access the "electronics" (resistors, caps, diodes, etc), unskrew the two nut _on the bottom_ of the meter (usually 5.5mm), then carefully lift the meter's mechanics out of the case.
 Never unscrew anything on top of the mechanic!